drio/hpcgo/README.md

 ### Background

-Submitting jobs is a common task all my software and analysis pipelines have to use do when working in an [HPC cluster](http://en.wikipedia.org/wiki/HPCC).
+Submitting jobs is a common task all my software and analysis pipelines have to do when working in a [HPC cluster](http://en.wikipedia.org/wiki/HPCC).
 Abstracting away the HPC details facilitates the porting of pieces of software from different HPC implementations.
-This too, submit, tries to solve this.
+This tool implements that.

 We tell the software, via passing arguments what command we want to run, with what resources (memory, number of cores, queue to use ...)  and what